dirandad/lightcamera-openipc/L620/steinel-l620-sc.md

 ## identification of console serial port and connection

+### generalities

 The communication between the camera module and the light management extention card is done via UART port.
 It appear that this UART port is the console serial port.
 The port is only used at u-boot level.
 The kernel use this serial port for light management.

 UART configuration at u-boot level : speed 115200

-UART configuration at kernel level : speed 9600
+UART configuration at kernel level for communication with light card : speed 9600

+the communication was donne with a 3.3VDC serial TTL USB adaptator.
+RX/TX and GND are connected to the camera board.
+Notice that GND are connected on all boards, but 5VDC/3.3VDC GND, 12VDC GND (light) and main power GND are not connected.

+### u-boot connection

 using a serial communication with putty, it is possible to interupt boot at u-boot level by pressing Ctrl+c.

-Here is the full boot output on firmware 20220712
+Here is the full u-boot output on firmware 20220712

 ```
 System startup